 This will go towards bond to help with the rapid rehousing for a woman escaping a DFV situation.
 We’ll be rotating this to also provide bond for young people and aboriginal families who are also in need of this.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Since Ground+Co commenced operations in October, we have employed three survivors of family and domestic violence; between them, they have gained just over 550 hours worth of employment with us.
+Since Ground+Co commenced operations in October 2019, we employed three survivors of family and domestic violence; between them, they have gained just over 550 hours worth of employment with us.

 **14/10/19 – 12/03/20